sharpvik/sharpvik.github.io/README.md

 Tap on the main area below and a random color will be generated for you.
 Didn't like the color?
 Not a problem!
 Tap on its hex value and input your own hex code.

+Use the *Copy* button to save hex to your computer's clipboard. *Make It Rain* to turn your screen into X-mas lights!

 With *Hexed* you can try 'em all!

 ## How to Run